Pontifical College Josephinum: Relocation to present campus

 In 1931, the Josephinum moved to its present location just north of Worthington, Ohio and 11 mi north of downtown Columbus on a landmark 100 acre campus.
-(The current size of the campus is slightly less than 97.5 acre with another approximately 12 acre parcel close by.)
-The new complex was designed by architect Frank A. Ludewig and cost $1.5 million dollars to construct.
+The current size of the campus is slightly less than 97.5 acre with another approximately 12 acre parcel close by.
+The new complex was designed by architect Frank A. Ludewig and cost $1.5 million to construct.

-The academic structure of the seminary changed over time during the 1940s and 1950s from the "six-six" format to four years of high school, four years of college, and four years of theology/seminary (though the distinctions were gradual and unclear).
-Reflecting the German origins of its founder and its service to the German-speaking community, the seminary high school and college held almost all classes in German until the influx of non-German speaking students made this no longer practical.
-The first official college commencement occurred in June 1953; the college and recreation buildings were dedicated in 1958; and the high school closed in 1967 due to a decline in the number of applicants.
+The academic structure of the seminary changed over time during the 1940s and 1950s from the "six-six" format to four years of high school, four years of college, and four years of theology/seminary.
+Reflecting the German origins of its founder and its service to the German-speaking community, the seminary high school and college held almost all classes in German until more non-German speaking students entered.
+The first official college commencement occurred in June 1953; the college and recreation buildings were dedicated in 1958.
+The high school closed in 1967 due to a decline in the number of applicants.

 For the first few decades of its existence, the seminary focused its work on educating priests to work with the large population of German immigrants in the United States.
-The Josephinum was incorporated in Ohio in 1894; its Constitution was first approved by Pope Pius XI in 1938 and was most recently revised and approved by the Congregation for Catholic Education in 1996.
+The Josephinum was incorporated in Ohio in 1894; its constitution was approved by Pope Pius XI in 1938 and was most recently revised and approved by the Congregation for Catholic Education in 1996.

 Modernization and increasing international focus

 In the years after World War I, the focus of the seminary shifted away from its original mission of meeting the spiritual needs of German-speaking Catholics to a wider mission of preparing priests for dioceses throughout the United States that lacked their own seminary.
 With the advent of the Second Vatican Council in 1962, the Church took on a more outward-looking and evangelical orientation.
-It was only natural that seminaries like The Josephinum also become increasingly involved in outreach and ministry work in their local communities.
-This trend continues today, along with many other initiatives.
+It was only natural that seminaries like the Josephinum also become increasingly involved in outreach and ministry work in their local communities.
+Though the German language has left the halls of the Josephinum -save the library's collection- the missionary focus of the college remains a continuity from its gift of pontifical right under the missionary congregation Propaganda Fide.

 Steven P. Beseau assumed leadership of the Pontifical College Josephinum on October 1, 2019.
 Josephinum alumni serve the Church in 48 states and 22 foreign countries.
 The Josephinum continues to prepare priests for U.S. dioceses that do not have their own seminaries, missionary areas of the United States, including regions of the U.S. with growing Hispanic communities and finally, dioceses around the world in need of help with the education of their seminarians.